wackyengineering/smoke-detector/README.md

 This repository contains the Ardunio code, 3D models, wiring schematic, and component list for our smoke detector project.

-Looking for a smoke detector that does more than just beep?
-Look no further than our DIY Arduino-powered smoke detector!
-This smoke detector cuts power to the outlet it's connected to, minimizing the risk of electrical fires.
-In future updates, we plan on adding an alarm and possibly look at how it could send a notification to your mobile device to notify you when there's smoke.
-The video below will give you a tour of the finished product and show a demo of the device working.
+Looking for a smarter and more effective way to protect your home from fires?
+Consider building an Arduino-powered smoke detector that not only detects the presence of smoke, but also cuts power to the outlet to help prevent a fire from starting.
+By using DIY components and following a set of simple schematics and source code, you can build your own smoke detector that is both affordable and easy to maintain.
+This GitHub repository contains the Arduino code, schematics, 3D printer models, and list of necessary components.
+Plus, stay tuned for future iterations with added features like alarms and mobile device notifications.
+Start building your own today!

-**YouTube:** Text
+**YouTube Video:** Text

 Full disclosure time!
 We're a part of the Amazon Associates program, which means we earn a commission if you make a purchase through our affiliate links.
 But don't worry, this doesn't add a single penny to your shopping cart – it just helps support our continued wacky inventions.
 And because the FTC is all about transparency, we want to let you know that we have a financial relationship with Amazon.
 So there you have it – the full scoop!